joreilly/WordMasterKMP/README.md

 val boardStatus = MutableStateFlow<ArrayList<ArrayList<LetterStatus>>>(arrayListOf())
 ```

-The various clients call `WordService.setGuess()` and then drive UI by observing these.
+The various clients call `WordService.setGuess()` when a user enters a letter and then drive UI by observing those.
 The Compose clients for example do that using

 ```
 val boardGuesses by wordMasterService.boardGuesses.collectAsState() val boardStatus by wordMasterService.boardStatus.collectAsState()
 ```

-On iOS we're using [KMP-NativeCourtines](https://github.com/rickclephas/KMP-NativeCoroutines) library to map the `StateFlow`s to `AsyncStream`s.
-So, for example, our view model includes
+On iOS we're using [KMP-NativeCoroutines](https://github.com/rickclephas/KMP-NativeCoroutines) library to map the `StateFlow`s to Swift `AsyncStream`s.
+So, for example, our Swift view model includes

 ```
 @Published public var boardStatus: [[LetterStatus]] = []